 - 10 oz 20-25 min

-2. Make sure to rest your baked chicken breast
+ALWAYS rest your oven baked chicken breasts!

 Resting baked chicken breasts is important because it allows the juices to settle.
 If you try to cut them right away, all that juice is going to run right out of the chicken breasts and you will end up with dry dry dry.